New starters - Getting ready for school

 If having attended our new parents' remote meeting, or having looked at the 'Welcome' PowerPoint presentation, you have further questions then please do not hesitate to get in touch - either by email to firstname.lastname@example.org or telephone between 9am and 3pm, Monday to Thursday, on 01582 713872.

 Our core mission is to build strong foundations for our children and this means getting them off to the best possible start.
-When the children join us in September, our main focus will be on settling them in to Batford Nursery and making sure their nursery experience is a happy one - happy children become confident and successful learners.
+When the children join us, our main focus will be on settling them in to Batford Nursery and making sure their nursery experience is a happy one - happy children become confident and successful learners.

 - Don’t worry if your child is tearful and clingy for the first few days – it’s quite normal.
 Whilst many children settle into school life easily, others take a little longer.
 Although you might feel terrible leaving them, they will most likely be playing quite happily within a few minutes.